h1dd3n3y3/sub-sync/README.md

 `<seconds-offset>` : A Real Number of seconds offset (even negative or floating point)

 OPTIONS:
-- `-s, --silent: Suppress graphical progress.` Useful when not run natively, like VMs & SSH connections.
+- `-s, --silent: Suppress graphical progress.` Useful when not run natively, like VMs & SSH connections, where lag is presented in the progress bar.
 - `-h, --help: Show this usage prompt.`